volkancirik/groundnet/README.md

 # GroundNet
-Repository for AAAI 2018 paper "Using Syntax for Referring Expression Recognition"
+Repository for AAAI 2018 paper "[Using Syntax for Referring Expression Recognition](https://www.cs.cmu.edu/~vcirik/assets/pdf/AAAI2018_cirik_using.pdf)"

 ### Preparing Environment:

-The code is written in an old version of pytorch.
+The code is written in an old version of Pytorch.
 So, first create a virtual environment for your pytorch and other packages like h5py:

     conda create -n pytorch0.1.12 python=2.7
     source activate pytorch0.1.12